LBHackney-IT/report-a-defect/README.md

 # Report a Defect

-A web service that allows users to report problems with their home.
+A web service that allows Hackney residents to report defects with their newly built properties and the new build team to manage those defects.

 ## Getting started **with** Docker